October 30, 2015

 Image used in this tutorial

-2. Create a New Layer
+Step 2: Create New Layer

-The New Layer dialog box appears allowing you to name your layer and specify other options.
+Create a new layer by choosing Layer>New>Layer or else just press Shift+Ctrl+N. The New Layer dialog box appears allowing you to name your layer and specify other options.
+Leave the default settings and click OK.

 In the Layers panel, a layer with the default name of Layer 1 appears above the Background layer.